Financial Recovery (1980). Online edition (2024)

 willing to butt heads with the world's

-wealthiest industry |
+wealthiest industry

 For a working family in the USA to obtain ADEQUATE and AFFORDABLE financial protection in the event that an income provider should die unexpectedly, has been a NATIONAL DISGRACE for over a hundred years.
-The industry created to provide the logical solution to that scenario defaulted years ago in favor of directing limited family funds away from insurance protection into what Venita Van Caspel termed funny banking.
+The industry created to provide the logical solution to that scenario defaulted years ago in favor of directing limited family funds away from insurance protection into their own coffers and what Venita Van Caspel termed funny banking.

 Salesmen target anyone to whom they can pitch CASH VALUE "insurance", families of young working American minorities along with gullible professionals and seniors, including retirees.
 Companies structure commissions that pay salesmen handsomely for selling "policies" that produce greater company profits and human nature prevails.